 - Microsoft announced it will continue to pay its hourly vendor workers even after the company’s office closure.
 Furthermore, Microsoft is offering its communication and collaboration platform, Microsoft Teams, to educational institutions for free through Office 365 A1.
 The product provides a free customized hub for class teamwork that includes video meetings.
 Companies can also take advantage of a free six-month Office 365 E1 Trial, including Microsoft Teams, for file sharing and communication tools.

-- Okta is helping organizations transition to Emergency Remote Work by offering Okta core services to all new customers for free.
-Additionally, Okta’s social impact arm, Okta for Good, has committed $150,000 in unrestricted, rapid-response grants and matching funds to Bay Area organizations serving the most vulnerable populations.
+- Okta’s social impact arm, Okta for Good, has committed $500,000 in unrestricted, rapid-response grants and matching funds to Bay Area organizations serving the most vulnerable populations.

 - Optimizely is providing its software for free to nonprofits who haven’t used it before to optimize online engagement and fundraising.
 In San Francisco, Optimizely employees are raising money for local nonprofits and food banks, donating laptops to low-income families whose children are learning from home, and conducting virtual read-alouds for students at its Circle the School partner, E.R.
 Taylor Elementary.